IBMStreams/streamsx.documentation/docs/spl/lab/spl-lab-02-understand-data-flow.md

     To straighten out the graph, click Layout and Fit to Content.
 6. Rename the new stream to `Throttled`.
 Rename the operator to the name of the stream by blanking out its alias.
-(That\'s in the General tab of the Properties view; review Lab 1 if you forgot how to get there.)
+(That\'s in the General tab of the Properties view; review Part 1 if you forgot how to get there.)
 7. Drag a stream from the output of DirectoryScan\_4 to the input of Observations.